stefanrueger/urboot/docs/howtoselect.md

    does not offer chip erase `avrdude -c urclock` erases flash during upload of a new application by filling unused flash with 0xff; the extra time needed is hardly noticeable on small devices up to 8k flash making chip erase in the bootloader itself undesirable here.
+ - **Update flash** as opposed to write is a useful feature to counter wear of flash by only writing to flash if the desired contents is not already there.
+Very useful for projects that use extensively the bootloader-provided `pgm_write_page(sram, flash)` routine in application space.
+   Generally, `UPDATE_FL=1` is sufficient, though, if there is still space in the bootloader, why not go full monty with `UPDATE_FL=4`.
+The last level `4` has diminishing returns in terms of wearing flash out less but that will be the fastest urboot implementation there is.
  - **LED.** The same goes for the six additional code bytes spent for LED toggling.
 The novelty of the bootloader blinking during upload/download wears quickly off, and projects can not normally re-purpose the LED line without it being used as output during external reset.